flyingmachine/brave-clojure-web/content/7-read-and-eval.md

 # Clojure Alchemy: Reading, Evaluation, and Macros

-Those who endeavor to be *brave* and *true* will find a fascinating metaphor for their journey in the history of chemistry.

-As alchemy, it lurched along in fits and starts, inextricably tied to magic and mysticism.
-Each chemical substance was its own force of nature with no rational relationship to other chemicals.
-Chemical reactions were proof of the supernatural.
-The philosopher's stone &mdash; the supreme obsession of alchemsists &mdash; was not just a wonder tool for transmuting base metals into gold; it was also a metaphor for transcending duality and reaching enlightenment.

-Until, finally, Dmitri Mendeleev developed the periodic table.
-By clearly revealing the underlying pattern which governed the relationships among alements, Mendeleev ended millennia of confusion among philosophers and scientists.

 By this point, you probably have a magical understanding of Clojure.
+In the same way that alchemists thought of each chemical substance as a force of nature with no rational relationship to other chemicals, your alchemical elements are "form", "special form", "evaluates", and the like.

-Your alchemical elements are "form", "special form", "evaluates", and so forth.
-By the end of this chapter you'll be able to clearly see the relationships among Clojure's component parts.
+This chapter will serve as your periodic table.
+By the end, you'll be able to clearly see the relationships among Clojure's component parts.
 We'll get you to this understanding by explaining Clojure's fundamental mechanisms: reading and evaluation.

 Once you understand these fundamentals, you'll be ready to go full circle and obtain Clojure enlightenment, transcending code/data